Cut Off (2018 film): Plot

 In the forest, Herzfeld deliberately causes a car accident to alarm a rescue helicopter via the car's automatic emergency call system.
 The helicopter takes Ingolf and him to Heligoland.
 When he arrives, he saves Linda and Ender, who had been attacked by Sadler, which left Ender severely injured.
 Herzfeld recognizes that the dead person found on the beach was Schwintowski.
+Schwintowski had failed to kill Sadler, so Sadler set up his corpse in same manner in an effort to fake his death.
 The reference to Alcatraz leads the group to a bunker system under the Lighthouse of Heligoland, that the Nazis once built.
-There, Herzfeld finds Hannah and rescues her.
-Sadler is able to hide and escape unnoticed.
+There, Herzfeld finds Hannah watching a pre-recorded tape of Rebecca's rape, captivity, and ultimately, her suicide.
+Hannah was never raped nor was intended to be; her abduction being only a means by two grieving fathers for Herzfeld to feel their pain.
+Herzfeld takes his daughter out of the bunker, while Sadler is able to hide and escape unnoticed.

 Before he flies back in a helicopter with Hannah and the corpses, the forensic doctor thanks Linda and Ingolf for their assistance.
 As the helicopter is flying over the North Sea, a knife cuts through one of the body bags.
 Sadler attacks the group before Herzfeld manages to push him out of the helicopter.
-Sadler is clinging on to the helicopter with his fingers which Herzfeld, after briefly hesitating, cuts off with a knife.
+Sadler is clinging on to the helicopter with his fingers.
+Herzfeld, after thinking of Lily and Rebecca, and knowing what could almost have befallen Hannah, cuts Sadler's fingers off with a knife, causing him to fall to his death.